-Being at home more, setting up an office space and using your internet and phone obviously costs money, and there are options for how to calculate legitimate tax deductions for this.
+Being at home more, setting up an office space and using your internet and phone for work as an employee obviously costs money, and there are options for how to calculate legitimate tax deductions for this.
 Like a lot of other things, these options changed a few times through and since 2020; here we outline the methods of calculation and the receipts and evidence you need to keep for each.

 Calculation Methods